victorcouste/hapi-cassandra/README.md

 - You need a Cassandra cluster running, for download and installation instructions  http://planetcassandra.org/cassandra/

-- Clone all js files in a directory
+- Clone all js files in a local directory

 - Install **Nodejs** : depending of your OS see https://github.com/joyent/node/wiki/installation for installation instructions